axeltorchy/simuloc/simulator/README.md

 An example script is provided in `example1.py` to show the order in which to call the functions from the different modules.

+## TODO / Other aspects to study

+Successive localizations with z correction ?
+1. First localization
+2. Keep X and Y, compute Z as the weighted average as explained earlier to Yordan
+3. Fix Z to this new value and optimize on XY in plane constrained mode
+4. Go back to step 2 several times